-© Copyright 2015 HP Development Company, L.P.
+© Copyright 2016 HP Development Company,

-Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
+Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel is a trademark of Intel Corporation in the U.S. and other countries.
-Microsoft and Windows are trademarks of the Microsoft group of companies.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.